 For this article, I consulted with Stefano Guandalini, M.D., Founder and Medical Director, The University of Chicago Celiac Disease Center, and Professor of Pediatrics, Chief, Section of Gastroenterology, The University of Chicago Comer Children's Hospital.
+I interviewed him for this article.

 Dr. Guandalini explains, “Celiac disease is often misdiagnosed or left undiagnosed for many reasons.
 Primarily, the disease has hundreds of symptoms that can mimic other problems, so if the possibility of celiac is not on the physician's radar, the tests are not ordered.”